Cantera/cantera/cantera/trunk/doc/sphinx/cython/tutorial.rst

     >>> diamond_surf = ct.Interface('diamond.cti' , 'diamond_100',
                                     [gas2, diamond])

-Note that the bulk (i.e., 3D) phases that participate in the surface reactions must also be passed as arguments to `Interface`.
+Note that the bulk (i.e., 3D or homogeneous) phases that participate in the surface reactions must also be passed as arguments to `Interface`.

 When Cantera reads a ``.cti`` input file, wherever it is located, it always writes a file of the same name but with extension ``.xml`` *in the local